uol-library/spacefinder-ui/_includes/pages/terms.md

 #### 10.4

 Nothing in this agreement requires us to maintain the existence of, or the content within, any URL you may link to.
-The only permanent URL which we provide is <a href="https://www.leeds.ac.uk">www.leeds.ac.uk</a>.
+The only permanent URL which we provide is <a target="external" href="https://www.leeds.ac.uk">www.leeds.ac.uk</a>.

 ### 11. General